-Document owner White Trees School Last review August 2022 Date Created April 2022 Next review August 2023
+Document owner White Trees School Last review February 2023 Date Created September 2021 Next review February 2024

-RISK - Risk Factors - Risk Heightening Factors Risk Management Strategies Protective Factors Probability of harm occurring (1-3) Extent of current harm/hazard Overall risk rating (1-9) 1-3 low 3-5 Med 6-9 High On site Vehicles The road leading to the site is a private road.
-The gate that is padlocked to prevent vehicle access.
-Ensuring the cohort know what to do if a motor vehicle is approaching.
-Ensure that rest of group is aware and follow the same procedures.
-The Forest school leader must ensure that the group know what to do if a vehicle approaches.
-1 3 4 Litter and debris Bin close to car park, minimal litter in the woods.
-The area is closed off and has a fence line around the boundary so students know what part of the forest they can access.
-Forest School Lead to ensure students and staff take all rubbish with them to ensure the preservation of the woodlands.
-1 1 3 Paths & Tracks Ensure people take care and do not run.
-Leader to monitor on site changes to tracks and paths, ensuring there is room for students to safely access the Forest School Site.
-1 1 2 Exposed roots & other hazards off main paths If going off main paths ensure the leader is at the front to assess routes appropriateness for group.
+Lead to ensure pupils and staff take all rubbish with them to ensure the preservation of the woodlands.
+Paths & Tracks Ensure people take care and do not run.
+Leader to monitor on site changes to tracks and paths, ensuring there is room for pupils to safely access the Forest Education Site.
+1 1 2 Exposed roots & other hazards off main paths If going off main paths ensure the leader is at the front to assess routes appropriateness for the group.
 The leader must warn of potential dangers from uneven ground.
-Students to be aware of the Boundary and what part of the Forest they can access.
-1 2 3 Broken, steps & steep paths Ensure the group are aware of any path gradient changes in advance.
-The leader must ensure that the gradient of path is appropriate to the group.
-The majority of the land at the site if relatively flat.
-1 2 3 Holes, animal burrows, ditches Falling Getting trapped Ensure the group are aware of any path gradient changes in advance.
-The leader must ensure that the gradient of path is appropriate to the group.
+Pupils to be aware of the Boundary and what part of the Forest they can access.
+1 2 3 Broken, steps & steep paths Ensure the group is aware of any path gradient changes in advance.
+The leader must ensure that the gradient of the path is appropriate to the group.
+1 2 3 Holes, animal burrows, ditches Falling Getting trapped Ensure the group is aware of any path gradient changes in advance.
+The leader must ensure that the gradient of the path is appropriate to the group.
 1 2 3 Broken walls, fences & boundaries Ensure groups are aware of the broken fences and move a safe distance around them.
-Leader must be aware of all broken fences and ensure group do not pass close to them.
-Any broken fences must be reported to the SLT immediately.
+Leader must be aware of all broken fences and ensure the group does not pass close to them.
+Any broken fences must be reported to the Owner of the Land immediately.
 1 1 2 Low branches on paths The leader must ensure that the groups stay on the paths Ensure the groups stick to paths 1 1 2 Dead trees & branches The group will clear the immediate area around the site during initial site development.
-FS leader to ensure that the group move safely past dead branches FS leader to ensure safety of group during clearance 1 1 2 Dogs Due to the secluded Location of the Site it is very rare that Dogs or members of the public walk through the private land, however if they do FS Lead to ensue students do not stroke the Dogs and to ensure good communication is had between the owner.
+FE leader to ensure that the group move safely past dead branches FE leader to ensure safety of group during clearance 1 1 2 Dogs Due to the secluded Location of the Site it is very rare that Dogs or members of the public walk through the private land, however if they do FE Lead to ensure students do not stroke the Dogs and to ensure good communication is had between the owner.
 1 3 4 Members of the public Due to the secluded and quiet area of the Forest it is unlikely that members of the public will be walking through, however Staff to ensure students adhere to Whitetrees expectations of behaviour.
 Encouragement to make the right choices and Staff to have ID badges on show.
-1 1 2 Absconding Staff will have knowledge of the local area - so staff have a geographical advantage over YP's The Forest School Location is situated within an area in which SLT can support if required in a timely manner.
-Students will be fully supervised at all times.
-1 3 4
+1 1 2 Pond & Stream There is a pond on the outskirts of the Forest Education Boundary, Students to be made aware of the dangers of this, good staff to student ratio to be had and water danger videos to be shown to all pupils prior to visiting FS.
+1 3 4 Absconding Staff will have knowledge of the local area - so staff have a geographical advantage over YP's The Forest Education Location is situated within an area in which SLT can support if required in a timely manner.
+Pupils will be fully supervised at all times.
+1 3 4 • •

-Document owner White Trees School Last review August 2022 Decamon on one Willia 11000 Colloci 7 tagaot 2022 Date Created April 2022 Next review August 2023
+Document owner White Trees School Last review February 2023 Date Created September 2021 Next review February 2024